2010 Hong Kong by-elections

 The 2010 Hong Kong Legislative Council by-election was an election held on 16 May 2010 in Hong Kong for all five geographical constituencies of the Legislative Council (LegCo), triggered by the resignation of five pan-democrat Legislative Councillors in January of the same year.

 Discussions among the pan-democrats commenced in July 2009 for five legislators to resign to force a territory-wide by-election.
 The plan, which they dubbed the Five Constituencies Referendum (五區公投) or Five Constituencies Resignation (五區總辭), involved one pan-democratic legislator resigning from each of the five geographical constituencies, thereby triggering a by-election in which all Hong Kong citizens could participate.
 Although the Basic Law of Hong Kong does not provide for official referendums, the pan-democrats hope that by returning the resignees to the Legislative Council, on their manifesto of real political reform in Hong Kong and the abolition of functional constituencies, the election can be seen as a de facto referendum and an endorsement of these issues.
 The five LegCo members resigned their seats on 21 January 2010 with the by-election taking place on 16 May 2010.

 The vote count was finalised by 2 am on 17 May 2010.
-Following a boycott by the pro-government parties, the five who resigned were successfully returned to the Legislative Council by voters with only turnout rate of 17.1%.
+Following a boycott by the pro-government parties, the five who resigned were successfully returned to the Legislative Council by voters with a turnout rate of only 17.1%.
 The by-election has been criticised as a waste of taxpayers' money.